lminuzzi/cereal/README.md

 # cereal
-poc using Spring Boot with REST API
+PoC using Spring Boot with REST API